 All of the information here is the same for anyone looking to keep their insulin cold on holiday.
 You don’t have to be backpacking for a year to use this advice.
 The bags work just as well if you want to spend 2 weeks lying beside a pool in 35 degree heat ... which right now I would really love to do!

 Equipment-wise, you can place your Frio bags in a diabetic travel case, and Myabetic actually does one that has a built in compartment for your Frio bag!
 How perfect is that?
-I recently received one and can’t wait to try it out.
+I recently received one and they fit perfectly and are great for city breaks.
+I took mine on my last city break to Torino.

 With regards to keeping your diabetic equipment cold, Frio also make an insulin pump cover that keeps your medical device at the right temperature but with your handsets, the plane temperature won’t affect your diabetic devices negatively!
 These cases can be used to store anything including insulin syringes and insulin pump accessories.